shichao-an/notes/docs/unp/ch5.md

 We call `sigaction` and then <u>return the old action for the signal as the return value of the signal function.</u>

 Throughout this text, we will use the `signal` function from the above definition.

+### Handling `SIGCHLD` Signals

+The zombie state is to maintain information about the child for the parent to fetch later, which includes:

+* process ID of the child,
+* termination status,
+* information on the resource utilization of the child.